MrValraven/bottlecellar/README.md

  ___├
  │
  │
- │──── App.jsx                                     # Component responsible for getting initital state, routes and global components
+ │──── App.jsx                                     # Component responsible for getting initial state from localStorage (or set a new one if empty), routes and global components
  │──── App.scss                                    # Global app styles
 ```

 ## Quickstart app with mock data

-At the end of the landing page, you are presented two buttons that help with populate global state as an array of 20 objects or reset it, as an empty array
+At the end of the landing page, you are presented two buttons that help populate global state as an array of 20 objects or reset it, as an empty array

 ![Image](screenshot.jpg)

+## How to use the app

+This web app provides a clean and intuitive UI and smooth UX.
+At the user level you can traverse the app fairly easily and acess all features with ease.
+The user can filter the items by:
+- Name
+- Brand
+- Year
+- Rating

+You can sort the items by:
+- Name (A-Z)
+- Name (Z-A)
+- Brand (A-Z)
+- Brand (Z-A)
+- Year (Ascending)
+- Year (Descending)
+- Rating (Ascending)
+- Rating (Descending)
+- Quantity (Ascending)
+- Quantity (Descending)

+In the detailed item page the user can edit the item and it's notes and delete it or remove one of it's notes.

+## Developer Experience

+This app is developed with scalability in mind.
+Each reducer should have it's own folder as to enforce separation of concerns and provide more readable and maintanable project structure.
+Each reducer should then be imported to the root-reducer as to connect to the rest of the application.